3660628/AircraftTrajectoryPredictor/README.md

 It allows to compute aircraft (jet) trajectories.
 Three kind of outputs are generated.
 A Google Earth KML file and two xlsx containing the vertical flight profile and the lateral profile.
-This software needs Numpy and XlsxWriter.
+This software needs Numpy (http://www.numpy.org/) and XlsxWriter (https://xlsxwriter.readthedocs.org/)

-http://trajectoire-predict.monsite-orange.fr/
+See some explanations about this software (in french): http://trajectoire-predict.monsite-orange.fr/